lukmanr/CLVPipelines/README.md

 The `pipelines` folder contains the example pipelines that demonstrate how to utilize pre-built and custom **Kubeflow Pipelines Components** to orchestrate data preparation, model training, model deployment and inference.
 Refer to README files associated with each pipeline for more details.

-The `components` folder contains an example implementation of a custom Kubeflow Pipeline Component.
-This component is a wrapper around **AutoML Tables API**.
-The folder also contains a Docker file for the base image used by Lightweight Python components used in some pipelines.
+The `components` folder contains:
+- An example implementation of a custom Kubeflow Pipeline Component.
+This component is a wrapper around **AutoML Tables API**. - The definition of the base image used by Lightweight Python components used in some pipelines.

 To run the code samples you need to set up a Google Cloud Platform (GCP) project with the following GCP services enabled:
 - Google Kubernetes Engine (GKE)